 The Government introduced the infamous IR35 rules in 2000 to clampdown on perceived ‘disguised employment’, whereby if the intermediary were not in place, a worker would be an ’employee’, and taxed as such.

-However, the tax authorities believed that many workers were simply ignoring the IR35 rules, and many who would be deemed to be ‘outside’ IR35 were using composite companies.
+However, the tax authorities believed that many workers were ignoring the IR35 rules, and many who would be deemed to be ‘outside’ IR35 were using composite companies.

 As a result, the MSC Legislation was introduced via Chapter 9 of the Income Tax (Earnings and Pensions Act) 2003.